 - Distracted driving.
 Texting and driving accidents are frequently publicized in recent years, but texting is not the only thing that can distract drivers.
 Technology has created a number of different types of distractions by providing us with things like cell phones, GPS systems, radios, CD players, and other kinds of music systems.
 Even low-tech distractions can be deadly, such as when people reach down for a drink or look away because another person in the car is talking to them.
 If someone isn’t paying attention and they hit you, they should be paying for any injuries you sustain.

 Other drivers aren’t the only culprits.
 Floridians know all too well about dealing with roadway hazards and inclement weather, and sometimes parts can malfunction and cause a crash.
 But by and large, when accidents occur, a human being is to blame.

-What Should You Do After a Car Accident in South Florida?
+What Should You Do After a Car Accident in Fort Lauderdale?

 The time period immediately following a car accident can be traumatic and stressful, and you may be entirely focused on recovering from your injuries.
 If you or a loved one have sustained injuries in a car accident, the following action steps can help protect your right to compensation:

 Experienced Florida Personal Injury Lawyers at Lawlor, White & Murphey Handle All Kinds of Auto Accident Injury Cases